-The most common function for this particular type of guardrail is to provide safety for pedestrians in traffic populated areas.
+The most common function for this particular type of guard rail is to provide safety for pedestrians in traffic populated areas.
 With so many vehicles on the road today, it is important that public pavements and highways are supplied with clear, strong divides, so that everyone can reach their destination safely.
-As pedestrian guardrails contain railings within their construction, drivers and pedestrians are provided with a solid barrier which does not obstruct visibility.
+As pedestrian guard rails contain railings within their construction, drivers and pedestrians are provided with a solid barrier that does not obstruct visibility.

-Depending on what you require your guardrail for, you can choose to have a guardrail which has a Sight Top or No Sight Top.
+Depending on what you require your guard rail for, you can choose to have a guard rail that has a Sight Top or No Sight Top.

 Height of frame (outer vertical posts) – 1372mm

-Height of upper part of frame (with infill bars and/or sight top) – 940mm
+Height of upper part of the frame (with infill bars and/or sight top) – 940mm

 Width of the frame (upper and lower horizontal rails) – 2000mm

-Rectangular Hollow Section (RHS) of frame – 50 x 30mm
+Rectangular Hollow Section (RHS) of the frame – 50 x 30mm

 Width of Infill bars – 12mm